Trump National Golf Club, Los Angeles: History

 The Ocean Trails Golf Club was part of a 150 acre property owned by developer Edward Zuckerman and a partner.
 Prior to the Zuckerman purchase, the property was used as a farm.
 The golf course is on the Palos Verdes Peninsula known for its landslides.
 The height of the peninsula of 370 m above sea level and the action of the waves are two main contributing factors for the landslides.
 The stratification of the sedimentary rock below the course is visible in the high cliffs of the area as it gradually slopes seaward.
 The sloping and stratification create favorable conditions for the generation of landslides.
 As a result, homes and roads have been lost to the ocean in that area.
-In the area occupied by the golf course and its vicinity, there are three ancient landslides which have been named by geologists as A, B and C respectively.
+In the area occupied by the golf course and its vicinity, there are three ancient landslides which have been named by geologists as A, B, and C respectively.
 The green of the Ocean Trails golf course 18th hole and half of its fairway were on top of ancient landslide C.

 On June 2, 1999, the 10-year, $126 million construction project on the Ocean Trails golf course was almost complete and close to its scheduled opening when a landslide unexpectedly occurred, caused by the sudden reactivation of ancient landslide C, and 980 ft of the 18th hole fairway disappeared under the ocean when a fissure parallel to the cliff appeared and subsequently collapsed.
-A 705 ft long island was created due to the landslide, temporarily trapping a local resident.
+An island 705 ft long was created due to the landslide, temporarily trapping a local resident.
 The landslide caused most of the 496 yard par 4 18th hole to slide 50 ft toward the ocean, including the fairway and green.

 Also due to the slide, bike paths, walking paths, the edge of the bluffs and a segment of an LA County sewer line disappeared.
-It is believed that fluid discharge from the sewer line, probably leaking before the slide, acted as a lubricant on the thin underlying layer of bentonite, which became saturated with liquid sewage in turn, and this acted as a facilitator for the stratified geological accumulations to slide relative to each other.
+It is believed that fluid discharge from the sewer line, probably leaking before the slide, acted as a lubricant on the thin underlying layer of bentonite, which became saturated with liquid sewage in turn, and that acted as a facilitator for the stratified geological accumulations to slide relative to each other.
 Bentonite, a form of clay, exhibits a low frictional coefficient when wet, i.e. it becomes slippery.
 The golf course opened with only 15 holes because of the landslide.